jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 AD packages started development.
 Because we had a well-tested, working AD in JuMP, there was less motivation to contribute to and explore other AD packages.
-The lack of historical interaction also meant that other packages were not optimized for the types of problems that JuMP is built for (i.e., large-scale sparse problems).
+The lack of historical interaction also meant that other packages were not optimized for the types of problems that JuMP is built for (that is, large-scale sparse problems).
 When we first created MathOptInterface, we kept the AD in JuMP to simplify the transition, and post-poned the development of a first-class nonlinear interface in MathOptInterface.